mpv-player/mpv/DOCS/man/en/options.rst

     Also see ``--really-quiet`` and ``--msglevel``.

+``--quvi-fetch-subtitles=<yes|no>``
+    Toggles fetching of subtitles from streaming sites with libquvi.

+    Supported in libquvi 0.9.x.

+    Enabled by default

 ``--quvi-format=<best|default|...>``
     Video format/quality that is directly passed to libquvi (default: ``best``).
     This is used when opening links to streaming sites like YouTube.
 The